-For the purpose of this report and the statistics below, in assessing whether Brazil is compliant with the elements of the Action 14 Minimum Standard that relate to a specific treaty provision, the newly negotiated treaties or the treaties as modified by a protocol, as described above, were taken into account, even if it concerned a modification or a replacement of an existing treaty.
-Furthermore, the treaty analysis also takes into account the treaty with the former Czechoslovakia for those jurisdictions to which these treaties are still being applied by Brazil.
+For the purpose of this report and the statistics below, in assessing whether Brazil is compliant with the elements of the Action 14 Minimum Standard that relate to a specific treaty provision, the newly negotiated treaties or the treaties as modified by a protocol were taken into account, even if it concerns a modification or a replacement of an existing treaty.
+Furthermore, the treaty analysis also takes into account the treaty with the former Czechoslovak Socialist Republic for those jurisdictions to which this treaty is still being applied by Brazil.
 As it concerns the same tax treaty that is applicable to multiple jurisdictions, this treaty is only counted as one treaty for this purpose.
 Reference is made to Annex A for the overview of Brazil's tax treaties regarding the mutual agreement procedure.